Spinning Brownian motion: Introduction

 One result that helps characterize the stationary distribution was developed by Weiss in his unpublished thesis \cite{Wei81}, by a test that involves only the candidate to stationary measure, the infinitesimal generator of the diffusion, and the vector field defining the directions of reflection.
-A recent extension of this result to some non-smooth domains was carried out by Kang and Ramanan in \cite{KaR12}.
-Both results ask for the submartingale problem associated to the diffusion to be well-posed, but they do not request ellipticity of the infinitesimal generator, and thus apply to our setting.
-We make use of this characterization of the stationary distribution to produce an explicit example of stationary distribution is a specific case of \eqref{eq:sbm}, and we also suggest simulations to obtain numerical approximations of the stationary distribution.
+A recent extension of this result to some non-smooth domains was carried out by Kang and Ramanan in \cite{KaR14}.
+Both results ask for the submartingale problem associated to the diffusion to be well-posed, but they do not ask for ellipticity of the infinitesimal generator, and thus, they apply to our setting.
+We make use of this characterization of the stationary distribution to produce an explicit example of stationary distribution in a specific case of \eqref{eq:sbm}, and we also use this characterization to show that the stationary distribution of spinning Brownian motion never has a product form with factors related to $X$ and to $S$, under smooth conditions.
+We believe that this result is true in a more general setting, but our proof relies in the smoothness of the domain and of the coefficients.